PYatiM/College-Stuff/CNS/README.md

                                                                 CNS LAB PROGRAMS

-This repository contains the CNS lab programs and various cryptography-related programs.
+This folder contains the CNS lab programs and various cryptography-related programs.
 Includes the encryption and decryption code in C, Java, and maybe Python.